ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Prefix Length:

-: The number of bits in the IP Address that are used to define the prefix that is being assigned.
+: The number of bits in the IP Address that are used to define the prefix that is being assigned, encoded as an unsigned 8-bit integer.
 This MUST be less than or equal to the length of the IP Address field, in bits.
 If the prefix length is equal to the length of the IP Address, the receiver of this capsule is only allowed to send packets from a single source address.
 If the prefix length is less than the length of the IP address, the receiver of this capsule is allowed to send packets from any source address that falls within the prefix.
 {: spacing="compact"}

 Note that an ADDRESS_ASSIGN capsule can also indicate that a previously assigned